 Q: What is your role here at Bassett?

 A: I started here in September of 2017.
 I work mostly on vessels.
-I worked in a pipe shop previously, so coming here and building these huge tanks was a big change.
+I worked in a pipe area previously, so coming here and building these huge tanks was a big change.
 In my role, I weld long seams, fit the shells and root them together and prefab nozzles and pipes as add-ons for the tanks.
 In between, quality control checks everything I do to make sure it is perfect.
 Welding tanks helps me learn about different weld settings.
 The group of guys I work with always wants to help everybody improve so we are always helping and learning together.